 Report to our citizens

-The City Manager's Office prepares an annual report to our citizens consistent with the AGA's citizen-centric reporting initiative.
+The City Manager's Office prepares an annual report to our citizens (PDF) consistent with the AGA's citizen-centric reporting initiative.
 The short report is intended to give citizens a better understanding of their government and provide a more meaningful debate about fiscal priorities, performance results and future challenges.
 We have given a presentation (PDF) about our annual report and how it is prepared.

 Scottsdale overview and demographics